What’s in a Gingerbread Latte?

 I picked all of these ingredients up at Ralphs, but if you’re in a time crunch, you can have them ship them to you!

 Gingerbread LattePrint Recipe

 - 1 cup whole milk

 - 1 pinch ground nutmeg

-This post is sponsored by Kroger, but all text and opinions are my own.
-Thank you for supporting the brands that keep Let’s Eat Cake going!
+This post was sponsored by Kroger, but all text and opinions are my own.

 - Let This Cake Serving Guide And Chart Dispel Your Pre-Party Stress - September 21, 2023